Manu (Hinduism): Chakshusha Manu

-Saptarshis list: Sumedhas, Virajas, Havishmat, Uttama, Madhu, Abhináman, and Sahishnnu.
+The saptarshis were Sumedhas, Virajas, Havishmat, Uttama, Madhu, Abhináman, and Sahishnnu.

-In Chakshusha-manvantara, Lord Vishnu's avatar was called Ajita.
+In Chakshusha-manvantara, Vishnu's avatar was Ajita.

-Ajita came as Chakshsusa Manu, the son of the demigod Chakshu.
-He had many sons, headed by Puru, Purusa and Sudyumna.
-During the reign of Chakshusa Manu, the King of heaven was known as Mantradruma.
+Ajita came as Chakshusa Manu, the son of the demigod Chakshu.
+He had many sons, headed by Puru, Purusa, and Sudyumna.
+During his reign, the King of heaven was known as Mantradruma.
 Among the demigods were the Apyas, and among the great sages were Havisman and Viraka.

-He had a daughter named Jyothismati, who wished for the most powerful being as her husband.
-When asking Indra, the king of gods, Indra replied that his storms could be pushed away by Vayu.
+Chakshusha had a daughter named Jyothismati, who wished for the most powerful being as her husband.
+When they asked Indra, the king of the gods, he replied that his own storms could be pushed away by Vayu.
 Vayu said that his winds could not push away the earth, and thus Bhumavat, the male personification of the earth, was stronger.
 Bhumavat said that Adishesha, who holds both Vishnu and the earth, is the strongest.
-Adishehs told Manu and Jyothishmati that his second avatar on earth would be stronger than himself, and thus Jyothishmati was reborn as Revati to marry that avatar, Krishna's brother Balarama.
+Adishesh told Manu and Jyothishmati that his second avatar on earth would be stronger than himself, and thus Jyothishmati was reborn as Revati to marry that avatar, Krishna's brother Balarama.